neginkheirmand/Kosaraju-s-Algorithm/README.md

 [Kosaraju](https://en.wikipedia.org/wiki/Kosaraju%27s_algorithm) is a linear time algorithm to find the strongly connected components of a directed graph.

-first lets define strongly connected graphs:
+first, let's define strongly connected graphs:

 a directed graph is a strongly connected graph if there is a path between all pairs of vertices, for example: